LeeJunHyun/arxiv_crawler/README.md

 4. (Optional) Put papers on Mendeley library.

-You can write simple review at note and organize by using tags.
+You can write simple review at note and organize papers by using tags.
 (searching papers based on notes and tags)

 ![mendeley](./mendeley_library.png)